Primary Navigation Mobile

 Efficient family hatchback for those who enjoy driving

-The BMW 1 Series is now in its third generation, but that does not mean that the last one ceases to be a desirable car.
+The BMW 1 Series is now in its fourth generation, but we're of the opinion that the second generation is the sweet-spot of the lineage.
 In fact, to many enthusiasts, this 1 Series is the best of the breed, as it packs driver technology and safety kit but retains the traditional rear-wheel drive layout that makes larger BMWs such a pleasure to drive.

 Pros